mdragone1/ESP32-IoT-Workshop/docs/part2/CERT1.md

-# Adding secure communication between the device and IoT Platform using SSL/TLS
+# Securing MQTT Traffic Using Self-Signed Certificate

 ## Lab Objectives

-In this Lab you will modify MQTT to use a secure connection.
+In this lab you will modify MQTT to use a secure connection.
 You will learn:

 - How to add SSL/TLS capability to the network connection that MQTT uses
 - How to generate certificates to enable secure connections using OpenSSL